davide97l/rl-policies-attacks-defenses/README.md

 - Critical strategy attack.
 - Adversarial policy attack [[link](https://arxiv.org/abs/1905.10615)].

+Most of this project is based on the RL framework [tianshou](https://github.com/thu-ml/tianshou) based on Pytorch.
+Image adversarial attacks are implemented with [advertorch](https://github.com/BorealisAI/advertorch), also based on Pytorch.
+A2C and PPO policies are instead based on [pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail).

 ## Available models
 It also makes available trained models for different tasks which can be found in the folder `log`.
 The following table reports their average score for three different algorithms: DQN, A2C and PPO.